prachi-28/Learner-Edge/README.md

 ```
 build\app\outputs\flutter-apk\app-release.apk
 ```
 There you go, you can now open and run the project.
-Enjoy!